urbandrone/silux/README.md

 * ...a state management framework for frontend applications
 * ...modular & extendable through a plugin architecture
 * ...build with a small API surface
-* ...equipped with special macros for VDOM creation
 * ...lightweight (`5 KB` when gzipped)
+* ...equipped with special macros for virtual DOM creation and routing.
 * ...completely written in Sibilisp
 * ...usable in Sibilisp, Sibilant and JavaScript